hema123kada/FUTURE_PE_01/prompts.md

 Tone: Energetic, warm, and action-driving
 Make it website-ready and conversion-focused.

-**Why This Prompt Works:**
+**✅ Why This Prompt Works:**
-- Urgency headline pushes visitor to take action immediately
+- ⚡ Urgency headline pushes visitor to take action immediately
-- Three different CTAs cover all visitor intentions
+- 🎯 Three different CTAs cover all visitor intentions
-- Trust line builds credibility for new visitors
+- ⭐ Trust line builds credibility for new visitors
-- Special offer creates FOMO and increases conversions
+- 🎉 Special offer creates FOMO and increases conversions